kolkhis/lac/src/contributing.md

 You'll create your own fork of the repository using the GitHub web UI, create a branch, make changes, push to your fork, then open a pull request.

+### Comment First

+If you'd like to work on a specific worksheet or lab, please let us know first by commenting on the issue so you can be assigned to it.
+This way, other contributors can see that someone is already working on it.

+We're doing this to prevent multiple people working on the same thing without knowing.

 ### Create a Fork

 - Go to the [original repository link](https://github.com/ProfessionalLinuxUsersGroup/lac).